-Tron: Legacy and the Attack of the Gay Villains
+Tron: Legacy and Gay Villains Through Hollywood History

 There are many reasons to skip Tron: Legacy, the ghastly new 3-D epic from Disney about a man who winds up stuck in his own video game.
 There's the boring script, special effects that are largely underwhelming, and a running time of 127 minutes, which no movie so cynically concocted should attempt.